Swiss Chicken Bake

 - When you sauté the chicken, you are not going to cook it all the way through since you are going to bake it.

 I’ve eaten a similar dish but it was made with all the processed cream-of-whatever soups.
-I bet yours is SO much tastier- I’ll have to try this!
+Yours is SO much tastier!

-Hi Elaine, this sure does look like a yummy meal!
+Hi Elaine, this was a yummy meal!
 I’m totally with you on the dry chicken thing – I’m not a fan of chicken jerky.
-Your chicken definitely looks moist and delicious!
+Your chicken was moist and delicious!

 Thank you Holly!